Sample Collection and Transport

-It is a commonly used as a screening assay for many infectious diseases, including HIV.
-It is highly sensitive test but false positives can be seen.
-Current ‘window period’ (the time from exposure to seroconversion) for HIV is less than three weeks in most cases.
+It is commonly used as a screening assay for many infectious diseases, including HIV.
+It is a highly sensitive test but false positives can be seen.
+The current ‘window period’ (the time from exposure to seroconversion) for HIV is less than three weeks in most cases.

-All HIV diagnostic laboratories must confirm repeated EIA screen-positive results ( done by using different part of the viral antigen ) by a confirmatory assay, usually with Western blot.
+All HIV diagnostic laboratories must confirm repeated EIA screen-positive results (done by using different parts of the viral antigen ) by a confirmatory assay, usually with Western blot.

 Specimens that screen positive in the first assay but negative in the second assay should still be considered for confirmatory testing if the patient is symptomatic or high risk.